Connect with us

 The idea of forgiving medical debt has broad political support, said Sesso, perhaps because the issue affects people of all political stripes.
 A recent RIP survey, she said, showed that “84% of people agreed that it is the responsibility of government to ensure health care is affordable, and that position is held by people on the left and the right.”

-It is also inspiring programs like one recently adopted by Milwaukee County, in which it’s urging more hospitals and health to use credit reports to screen and automatically enroll eligible patients in financial assistance programs.
+It is also inspiring programs like one recently adopted by Milwaukee County, in which it’s urging more hospitals and health systems to use credit reports to screen and automatically enroll eligible patients in financial assistance programs.
 These programs already exist to help reduce medical expenses for patients making up to three times the poverty level, but often patients are unaware or not told to apply for them.

-By automating the process, as many as 50% more patients may receive or reduced-cost care, so they have a better chance of avoiding incurring medical debt in the first place, said Shawn Rolland, a member of Milwaukee County’s board of supervisors.
+By automating the process, as many as 50% more patients may receive free or reduced-cost care, so they have a better chance of avoiding incurring medical debt in the first place, said Shawn Rolland, a member of Milwaukee County’s board of supervisors.

 “Why make it more difficult than necessary to get enrolled?” he said.
 “Because ultimately this will make it more likely that they’ll come back for preventative care.”